TTSS0529/TTSS0529/README.md

 ## Learning & Career Goals

+- Modern C++ refactoring of a school C minishell project: on AST, process management, and memory safety
 - Modern C++ refactoring of a school C++98 HTTP server project: on design, ownership, and concurrency
 - Enhancing a modern C++ thread pool: task scheduling, shutdown semantics, and performance trade-offs
 - Extending an interpreter toward compiler concepts(IR and backend fundamentals)